davaya/openc2-jadn/jadn-v2.0.md

 #### 4.3.1.5 Sequence

 A Sequence value is an ordered list of elements where an element can appear more than once.
-Values of the Sequence type are ordered lists of elements containing the individual values.
+A value of the Sequence type is an ordered list of elements with a mapping from positive integers to the elements.
-The elements of a sequence may be randomly accessed using 0-origin indices.
 Sequences [A, B, ...] can be combined into a new Sequence whose elements are the concatenation of the elements (in order) of each of the arguments (in order).